Fractal BJJ

 Grappling is infinitely complex

-There are more positions, transitions, and variations in No-Gi grappling than any one person could ever catalogue, let alone solve.
+There are more positions, transitions, and variations in no-gi grappling than any one person could ever catalogue, let alone solve.
 Chess has been studied seriously for centuries and still hasn't been closed.
-Grappling is worse — the pieces are unique bodies, the board is three-dimensional, and the metagame mutates every year.
+Grappling is worse — the pieces are bodies, the board is three-dimensional, and the metagame mutates every year.

 Trying to write down every technique and the scenarios it applies in is a dead end.
 So is trying to build one giant decision tree for the whole sport.
 Both collapse under the weight of the material.
 The honest version is to accept that complete documentation is impossible — and then ask what the next-best thing looks like.